AndroidExamples/SwipeRefreshLayout-ListViewExample/README.md

 SwipeRefreshLayout-ListViewExample
 ==================================

-An example using the SwipeRefreshLayout to animate the refreshing of a ListView, Usage of EmptyView supported.
+SwipeRefreshLayout example to animate the refreshing of a ListView.

+V. 0.1: Support for emptyView